Šventoji, Lithuania

+History

 Šventoji is an important archaeological site as the first artefacts are dated about 3000 BC.
 A famous cane shaped as moose head was also found in the town.
 It is a former fishing village now turned into a tourist town.
 The town always struggled to develop a port, which had to compete with nearby Klaipėda and Liepāja.
 A larger port was constructed in the second half of the 17th century, especially since 1679, when it was leased to English merchants.
 It was destroyed in 1701 during the Great Northern War.
 During the times of the Russian Empire (1795–1915) the port was moribund.

 In 1919, after the breakup of the Russian Empire, Šventoji became a part of Latvia, like the rest of the Courland Governorate.
+Since this time, Šventoji (together with Palanga and some other areas) was part of territorial dispute with Latvia.
+After unsuccessful negotiations it was decided to invoke an international arbitration.
 In 1921 the town was peacefully transferred to Lithuania following a Lithuanian-Latvian treaty.

 After the territorial transfer, the town became crucially important for Lithuania as one of its few points of access to the sea.
 The sea port began developing again: two piers were constructed, but they were frequently covered in sand.

 Thus, it never grew into a bigger port, although Šventoji briefly became vital to Lithuania in the brief period between the German occupation of Klaipėda (March 1939) and Lithuania's incorporation into the Soviet Union (June 1940).